Cheap Eats in Auckland

 Where to pick up a cheap Asian meal in Auckland

 Pick up a rice donburi at Renkon, found in several locations around the city – 10 Durham St. East, 211 Parnell Road, 47 Ponsonby Road, 65 Pitt Street, 18 Anzac Street – for around $12.
 Have some of the Big Fish Eatery‘s, 710 Great South Road, range of sushi with six pieces being $11.
 Pick up a ramen bowl from Ramen Takara, 4 Anzac Road, for around $15.
 You can pick up a decent Kiwi meal of pie, drink and cake from The Baker’s Cottage, 2 New Bond Street, for around $15.
-A bowl of bowl of kimchi stew from Biwon Korean Barbecue, 29 Link Drive, will only set you back $15.
+A bowl of kimchi stew from Biwon Korean Barbecue, 29 Link Drive, will only set you back $15.
 Stuff yourself with a 25-pack of pork, chive and prawn dumplings for $14 at Love Dumplings, 155 Symonds Street.

 To find out about more things to do in Auckland’s inner suburbs, check out Auckland Suburbs – Guide for Backpackers